-“There is a lot of sodium at the dinner table on Thanksgiving, and too much can lead to bloating and retaining water—both of which can make us uncomfortable,” says Amanda Baker Lemein, R.D.
+“There is a lot of sodium at the dinner table on Thanksgiving, and too much can lead to bloating and retaining water — both of which can make us uncomfortable,” says Amanda Baker Lemein, R.D.

-Step one: Double down on fresh and dried herbs in every dish, and go light on the salt.
+Her advice is to double down on fresh and dried herbs in every dish, and go light on the salt.
 Not sure which spices pair well together?
 Check out our guide to adding serious flavor without adding salt.

-Step two: Keep plenty of water on the table, since that can help lessen the effects of excess sodium.
+Finally, keep plenty of water on the table, since that can help lessen the effects of excess sodium.
 And be sure to review these eight simple ways to prevent or relieve belly bloating before your feast.